keu/docs/software/runtime-release-notes.md

 For instructions on how to upgrade, read [Upgrade Airflow on Astronomer Software](manage-airflow-versions.md).
 For general product release notes, go to [Software release notes](release-notes.md).
 If you have any questions or a bug to report, reach out to [Astronomer support](https://support.astronomer.io).

+## Astro Runtime 5.0.7

+- Release date: August 16, 2022
+- Airflow version: 2.3.3

+### Backported fixes from Apache Airflow

+Astro Runtime 5.0.5 includes several bug fixes and performance improvements that were backported from future Apache Airflow releases.
+Fixes include:

+- Fixed an issue where you could not import plugins as Python packages ([#25296](https://github.com/apache/airflow/pull/25296))
+- Fixed the cleanup for zombie tasks from DAGs with parsing errors ([#25550](https://github.com/apache/airflow/pull/25550))
+- Fixed an issue where clearing a deferred task instance would not clear its `next_method` field ([#23929](https://github.com/apache/airflow/pull/23929))

+### Additional improvements

+- Upgraded `openlineage-airflow` to `0.12.0`, which includes support for Spark 3.3.0 and Apache Flink.
+For a list of all changes, see the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md).
+- Upgraded `astronomer-providers` to `1.7.1`, which includes new deferrable operators and improvements to documentation.
+For more information, see the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/1.7.1/CHANGELOG.rst).
+- Upgraded `apache-airflow-providers-amazon` to `4.1.0`.

 ## Astro Runtime 5.0.6

 - Release date: July 11, 2022